sutirthaIPE/CWF_burn_die_causal_rail_evaluation/README.md

     Min Sample per node to split : 10 <br>
     Max depth for split : 16 <br>
     number of estimators : 500 <br>
+  - Algorithm performace :
+    **Training accuracy** : 0.98
+    **Testing accuracy** : 0.97

 - Outcome :
   Calculated the permutation importance score to see which rails are sensitive on predicting the burn units.
   ![image](https://github.com/user-attachments/assets/bb23f23c-47d6-46bd-8ff7-dfba67a0b5e7) <br>

+- Key Deliverables :
+  This finding suggesting the 1200 mV VCCINF rails (which connects most of the IP) has highest sensitivity towards predicting a die to be burnt.
+Physically this is also true from PDE perspective.
+  Next step : evaluating the same for new dataset towards conclusion.